-BROWN Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch
+BROWN Art Supply Pigment Database Watercolor Gouache Acrylic Ink Pencil Color Chart Swatch

 Artist reference guide to Brown pigments in art supplies.
 Color chart swatch cards of common pigments in watercolor, gouache, acrylic paint and ink.
 Includes lightfast ratings from the brand (and any conflicting fugitive test results may be noted separately based on my independent studies).
 Arranged by ingredient pigment number code (color index for the chemical).
 Each image shows the brand, manufacturer color name, how the color appears in masstone (full strength) or diluted (with water), opacity, lifting (erasing with a damp brush), layering (2nd coat after dry) and how well it could hold a smooth gradient in wet.